maciejodziemczyk/Can-PCA-extract-important-informations-from-non-significant-features-Neurak-Network-case/README.md

 ![validation ROCs and PRs](https://github.com/maciejodziemczyk/Can-PCA-extract-important-informations-from-non-significant-features-Neurak-Network-case/blob/main/ML2results.png)

 The last thing was to check statistical differences between naive and PCA models (wilcoxon median equality test for validation folds).
 It turned out that PCA statisticaly boosted 2-layer model performance in contrast to the 3-layer model.
-I tested if overfitting was lower when PCA applied (Null hypothesis accepted everytime => no statistical difference).
+I tested if overfitting was lower when PCA applied (Null hypothesis accepted everytime => no statistical differences).

 Findings:
  - PCA can extract important information from not imporant features in Neural Network case, but it is not a magic trick, the results are slighlty better.
 However PCA can be considered during predictive modelling of high dimensional data, especially when there are correlated features